 Close your eyes and run the tips of your fingers across and around your tattoo.
 If there are any bumps, raised areas, or hard scabs, then you know your skin is not back to normal.
 The area should feel exactly the same as the skin around it.
-If you can tell by touching it where your tattoo begins and ends, or feel any skin irregularities, then you simply need to wait a little longer.
-Patience is a virtue, people.
+If you can tell by touching it where your tattoo begins and ends, or feel any skin irregularities, then you need to wait a little longer.

 Are There Any Exceptions?

 While rare, sometimes a tattoo can remain slightly raised for as long as a few months.
 In this case, if the tattoo is completely healed otherwise, with no open sores or scabs, an electric razor is your best option.